EckertLab/protocols/gel_extraction_protocol.md

   1. Assign excized lanes to spin columns
     2. Each spin column can hold up to 400mg of gel.
 Combining multiple gel-excised lanes into a single spin column is ok as long as the total gel mass between the lanes does not exceed 400mg.
 Make sure to note in a notebook which lanes will be added to which spin column; make sure to label each spin column.
     1. Assign excised lanes across spin columns as to minimize number of spin columns used; usually 6 spin columns will be sufficient
-1. Add 750μL of the QG-buffer/gel solution to an assigned spin column.
+1. Add (at most) 750μL of the QG-buffer/excised-gel solution to an assigned spin column.
+A larger volume will splash when closing the spin column lid.
   1. Centrifuge at 17900xG for 1 minute
   1. Discard the flow through
-  1. If more of the QG-buffer/gel solution remains, repeat until no samples are left.
-Make sure to spin down the QG-buffer/gel solution tubes to ensure that all of the samples have been put through the spin columns
+  1. If more of the QG-buffer/excised-gel solution remains, repeat until no samples are left.
+Make sure to spin down the QG-buffer/excised-gel solution tubes to ensure that all of the samples have been put through the spin columns
 1. Add 500μL of buffer QG to each spin column and centrifuge at 17900xG for 1 minute, discard flow through
 1. Add 750μL of buffer PE(Ensure addition of EtOH) to each spin column and let stand for 5 minutes
   1. Centrifuge columns at 17900xG for 1 minute, discard flow through